 Organic growth by a retailer is an exciting time for the company.
 Reinvesting earnings into the expansion of their branded stores through new construction communicates that a) business has been good; b) by growing the network of stores through brand-new locations, it helps strengthen market share; and c) it has a bright future!
 Exciting times for sure.

 How a retailer achieves this growth is another story.
-Rather than use the “I saw an open bay in a strip center” approach to site selection, prudent operators visualize the end game and determine where they would best like to operator locations.
+Rather than use the “I saw an open bay in a strip center” approach to site selection, prudent operators visualize the end game and determine where they would best like to operate locations.
 Some operators use the “me too” strategy – i.e., wherever there is a Starbucks (for instance), that is where I want my store.
 Some operators create their own strategic plan for location selection.

 If you can map out your marketplace geography in advance with an estimated amount of locations that you would like to add in the next year, three years or five years, you will be well ahead of the curve.
 This may seem like a basic concept, but it is amazing to me how many retailers fail to do this.
 They simple add a store here and a store there – often randomly – then come to discover that they have cannibalized store sales or developed a series of “B” sites.